Vine: Twining vines

 A twining vine, also known as a bine, climbs by its shoots growing in a helix, in contrast to vines that climb using tendrils or suckers.
 Many bines have rough stems or downward-pointing bristles to aid their grip.
 Hops (used in flavoring beer) are a commercially important example of a bine.
-Compare woodbines.
+Compare "woodbines", a common name that is used to refer to both bines such as Lonicera periclymenum, a honeysuckle, and some Parthenocissus species, which have tendrils.

-The direction of rotation of the shoot tip during climbing is autonomous and does not (as sometimes imagined) derive from the shoot's following the sun around the sky – the direction of twist does not therefore depend upon which side of the equator the plant is growing on.
+The direction of rotation of the shoot tip during climbing is autonomous and does not (as is sometimes imagined folk-scientifically) result from the shoot's following the sun around the sky – the direction of twist does not therefore depend upon which north-south hemisphere the plant is growing on.
 This is shown by the fact that some bines always twine clockwise, including runner bean (Phaseolus coccineus) and bindweed (Convolvulus species), while others twine anticlockwise, including black bryony (Dioscorea communis) and climbing honeysuckles (Lonicera species).

-The contrasting rotations of bindweed and honeysuckle was the theme of the satirical song "Misalliance", written and sung by Michael Flanders and Donald Swann (but the lyrics confuse the direction of twining, describing honeysuckle as right-handed and bindweed as left-handed).
+The contrasting rotations of bindweed and honeysuckle was the theme of the satirical song "Misalliance", written and sung by Michael Flanders and Donald Swann.
+Incidentally, the lyrics confuse the direction of twining, describing honeysuckle as right-handed and bindweed as left-handed.